 Market research is one of the most critical parts of trading.
-If you are new to researching the market and need expert analysis, then consider my “This Week in the Markets” report.
-In my weekly report, I take you the trader through my research and analysis and give you a high-level overview of the market, indices, and internals.
+If you are new to researching the market and need expert analysis, consider my “This Week in the Markets” report.
+In my weekly report, I take you, the trader, through my research and analysis and give you a high-level overview of the market, indices, and internals.

 Gamma Squeeze vs. Short Squeeze

 A gamma squeeze will look like a short squeeze to the average trader, but there are differences that traders need to understand.
 A short squeeze is a vertical increase in price because traders are shorting a particular stock chasing it higher.

 A gamma squeeze is a vertical increase due to traders buying OTM call options, which forces dealers to buy that stock.
 Typically, traders can identify a gamma squeeze by massive weekly call volumes on OTM strikes.

 What OTM calls buying looks like:

 - If Tesla (TSLA) is selling call options at $900, then the buyers would buy at $1000

 - If Apple (AAPL) is selling call options at $150, then the buyers would buy at $160

 The buyers buy OTM call options on a massive scale, creating a momentum ignition.
 When sophisticated traders start to see a gamma squeeze with a particular position, traders jump on the opportunity and try to ride the wave.
 Dealers are essentially powerless in the case of a gamma squeeze; unfortunately, the dealers have to keep buying the stocks as more and more OTM calls are being purchased.